Science Together 2025–2026

 Eight community-led initiatives with university public engagement facilitators and researchers will take place in 2025-26.
 Projects are focused on themes such as youth voice, nutritional health, climate awareness and resilience and the assessment of economic, social or wellbeing impact.
-Projects include understanding the needs of young carers, developing a carbon calculator for second hand goods, helping a network of cultural organisations to reduce their dependence on fossil fuels, supporting an impact assessment for 'Dance for Dementia', establishing youth boards and evaluation tools to improve refugee services and creating resources for people with learning disabilities to improve their nutrition.
+Projects include early identification of young carers, developing a carbon calculator for second hand goods, helping a network of cultural organisations to reduce their dependence on fossil fuels, supporting an impact assessment for a 'Dance for Dementia' programme, establishing youth boards and evaluation tools to improve refugee services and creating resources for people with learning disabilities to improve their nutrition.

 Launched in 2021, Science Together is a community-first engagement programme, coordinated by staff at the University of Oxford with support from Oxford Brookes University.
 It aims to nurture mutually beneficial collaborations between researchers and community partners to improve the lives of people in Oxfordshire and accelerate impact from university research.